woods valldata

 Raffle and weekly lottery programmes have tended to attract an older demographic.
 For raffle this tends to be over 60s.
 For weekly lottery, maybe slightly younger, at over 45s.
 But the 60-year-olds of today do not necessarily have the same motivations as 60-year-olds ten years ago.
 Therefore, we should not only look to attract a different demographic, but also remain relevant to our existing demographic audiences.

-Here we need to think through their motivations, their expectations and their media consumption.
-We need to think about their disposable income and how they spend it (or would like to spend it).
+Here we need to think through their motivations, their expectations and their media consumption and consider their disposable income and how they spend it (or would like to spend it).

 people crowd walking on busy street on daytime showing the multitude of potential audiences for prize-led fundraising

-We also need to be making sure that the audiences we attract are the right audiences.
+We also need to make sure that the audiences we attract are the right audiences.
 It’s all very well signing someone up, but raffle and weekly lottery programmes work best when players are loyal.
 So, we’re looking for people who will stay the distance too.

-Knowing our existing, changing, audience and audiences we have not yet accessed will be essential in attracting and retaining players going forwards.
+Knowing our existing audience, our changing audience and audiences we have not yet accessed will be essential in attracting and retaining players going forwards.

 Challenges facing the future of prize-led fundraising